 If we don’t act, things will only get worse.
 We can and must reduce our carbon footprint here in Virginia.
 This is why Virginia LCV works to advance clean power alternatives and discourage continuing reliance on dirty fossil fuels as part of our energy mix.

-With this plan first held up in the federal courts, and then under full attack by President Trump and his EPA, Virginia LCV’s energy has shifted toward working to push forward a state-based approach to tackle climate change.
 In late June 2016, Governor McAuliffe unveiled Executive Order 57, which tasked the Secretary of Natural Resources to come up with a state plan to cut carbon emissions from power plants using the state’s existing authority.
-This led to Executive Directive 11, establishing a program that caps emissions from power plants 30 percent by 2030 and allows Virginia to trade carbon allowances with other states.
-This rule was approved by the Air Pollution Control Board in the fall of 2017 and went out for public comment in early 2018.
+This led to Executive Directive 11, establishing a program that caps emissions from power plants 30 percent by 2030 and allows Virginia to trade carbon allowances with other states that are part of the Regional Greenhouse Gas Initiative.
+This rule is close to final adoption and will take effect in 2020.

 Burning fossil fuels to generate electricity has inflicted untold harm on the environment and public health.
 It’s clear that we need new, cleaner alternatives to power the grid of the future.